Video contest terms and conditions

 The MCSD team will classify each short documentary film with one of the 17 Sustainable Development Goals (SDGs) developed and adopted by the United Nations in 2015, as part of their new sustainable agenda.
 We intend to contribute in achieving, at our level, their goals to end poverty, protect the planet, and ensure prosperity for all.

 Here is the list of elements that the DocMaker need to upload on the shortfilmdepot web platform (www.shortfilmdepot.com):

-- write the short documentary film title (30 characters maximum) in the appropriate field and write its description (less than 300 characters).
+- the short documentary film must include a title (30 characters maximum) and a description/summary (less than 300 characters) in the appropriate field.
 This summary will be considered in the final evaluation.

 - the short documentary film must be uploaded with a high-quality thumbnail (JPG picture format 1600×1200) that best represent your subject.
 This picture might be used and published for general public release.

 - the short documentary must have integrated subtitles in English.
 The font used must be: Gill Sans Bold and the size: 60 (ideally in white with black contours).

 - the short documentary must include closing credits with the following information: DocMakers’ name, year of production, participants, stakeholders and location.
 Also mention the “initiative holder” presented in your short documentary, if any.
 When formal information is provided (statistics, data, quotes…), make sure to check the source and to mention it in the closing credits.

 - you short documentary film should not be older than this date: 1st of January 2015.

 - the DocMaker must send his student card or certificate (when applicable).